fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The modern student of history finds it incredible that the Arabs lived, generation after generation, century after century, without a government of any kind.
 Since there was no government, there was no law and no order.

 The only law of the land was lawlessness.
-In the event a crime was committed, the injured party took law in its own hands, and tried to administer “justice” to the offender.
+In the event a crime was committed, the injured party took law in its own hands, and tried to administer "justice" to the offender.
 This system led very frequently to acts of horrendous cruelty.

 If the Arab ever exercised any modicum of restraint, it was not because of any susceptibility he had to questions of right or wrong but because of the fear of provoking reprisals and vendetta.
 Vendetta consumed whole generations of Arabs.